global-asp/asp-source/en/0249_tortoise-and-rabbits-journey-to-the-bats-party.md

 ##
 When Time for lunch came, food was served.
-The bats again said, “This food is for all of you”.
+The bats again said, "This food is for all of you".
 Immediately Tortoise began eating as the rabbit waited for his food.

 ##